fozretro/ap6rtc/SMJOIN.md

 Many ROMs programs do not use the full 8K or 16K of the ROM, and have spare space in them.
 You can use this spare space to add extra ROM code.
 This is fairly easy to do as long as no more than one component of a multi-code ROM claims memory or provides a language.
 The simplest method is to add purely service code to an existing ROM.

 To do this, you need the image of the ROM you are adding to, and the source code (or a method of relocating the image) for the ROM code you want to add.
 This is done by changing the destination of the service call entry at &8003 to the start of the spare space at the end of the ROM.
-At the start of this spare space, the new code firstly calls the old service handler, and then continues with the new code's service handler:
+At the start of this spare space, the new code firstly calls the previous service handler, and then continues with the new code's service handler:

-**Original ROM:**
+**Base ROM:**
 ```
 8003   JMP SERV              \ Service entry
 ...